-Scrape off the carbon accumulation in the exhaust port of the cylinder with the dulled end of a hacksaw blade.
+Scrape off the carbon accumulation in the exhaust port of the cylinder with a screwdriver.

 E. Installing the Cylinder

 Put your fingers at each end of the piston ring, expand the ring, and slip it onto the piston.
 Align both ends of the ring with the knock pin in each ring groove.
 Next, insert the piston into the cylinder.
 Take care not to damage the bottom of the cylinder with the rings.